U.S. "soft power" takes a hit over government shutdown

 "Because it is an enormous advantage to be a reserve currency, it seems madness to even consider creating uncertainty around that status," Borg said.
 "For them (China), it must mean that at some time in the future they must leave the dollar."

-(Additional reporting by Arshad Mohammed in Washington, Martin Petty in Bangkok, Simon Johnson in Stockholm, Adam Rose and Jonathan Standing in Beijing and Dave Graham in Mexico City; Writing by Paul Taylor; Editing by Alastair Macdonald)
+(Additional reporting by Arshad Mohammed and Jeff Mason in Washington, Martin Petty in Bangkok, Simon Johnson in Stockholm, Adam Rose and Jonathan Standing in Beijing and Dave Graham in Mexico City; Writing by Paul Taylor; Editing by Alastair Macdonald)